||Bonneville Shoreline Trail

 in the shallow valley on the other side of the ridge).
 When you reach double-track, turn

-right, then turn left onto the Bench Road when you reach the second gate.
-Riding
+right, then turn left onto the Orem Bench Road when you reach the second gate.

 and drive straight towards the mountains.
 At 800 East, turn left and drive north about 1

 mile.
-Immediately past the cemetery, turn right (east) on Cascade Drive just
+Immediately past the fence at the uphill end of the cemetery, turn right (east) on Cascade Drive.

 Glen: Use this trailhead if you plan to ride counter-clockwise or